Bilingual Education (BE)

 This course studies the conditions for developing biliteracy and the acquisition of English as a Second language (ESL) and effective teaching strategies for the ESL classroom.
 It reviews the English system and the processes of first language (L1) and second language (L2) acquisition, including the factors that affect L2 development.
 It studies implications and teaching strategies for developing communicative competence (listening and speaking), and reading and writing skills and assessment of biliteracy.
 The course prepares students to pass the TExES 164 Bilingual Supplemental.
 This course is cross listed with ESL 472.
 Prerequisite: None.

 This course studies the conditions for developing literacy in first language (L1) and second language (L2) and the design and implementation of instructional strategies for developing literacy and biliteracy.
 It focuses on the research, strategies, and material related to teaching reading comprehension in the bilingual and the ESL classroom and on the reading-writing connection.
 The course deals with the application of state educator certification standards in reading/language arts in grades EC-6 and the distinctive elements in the application of the standards for English and for L1 to promote bilingual students' literacy development in L1.
 It studies the application of the statewide language arts curriculum for Spanish LA and ESL in grades EC-6 as specified in the TEKS to promote bilingual students' L1 and L2 literacy development.
+This course integrates the principles of Experiential Learning (EL) and meets the criteria for field work.
 Prerequisite: BE 400 with a minimum grade of C.

 BE 476.
 Content Area Instruction for Bilingual Programs.
 3 Hours.